sebastianfonsboel/premier-league-transfer-value-analysis/README.md

 - Extend the project to other European leagues for cross-league comparison.
 - Include advanced football metrics (e.g. Expected Goals (xG), possession statistics and defensive performance) to provide additional context beyond league points.
 - Develop predictive models to estimate future league performance based on transfer activity and historical trends.

+## Conclusion
+This project demonstrates how SQL and Power BI can be combined to transform raw football and transfer market data into actionable business insights.

+By developing a custom Transfer Value Efficiency metric, the analysis showed that while greater transfer spending generally contributes to improved league performance, investment efficiency varies substantially between clubs.
+Ultimately, successful recruitment depends not only on the amount invested but also on how effectively clubs convert financial investment into on-field performance.